COMP0016-Team6/NHS-Patient-Dashboard/ReadMe.md

 - Data filtering tools: filter by date range, show feed by day, by month and by year.

-The demonstration video can be accessed here: "link".
+The demonstration video can be accessed [here](https://www.youtube.com/watch?v=uFFqcel0S2g).

 **Team members: Daulet Batayev, Henry Ching, Tianang Chen - all second-year Computer Science students at UCL.**